nelsonic/enlarge-image/README.md

 Other than that it should be pretty easy/quick to use this script/css anywhere.

-Let me know your thoughts! :-)
+Let me know your thoughts/ideas! :-)